oymotion/gForceDataProtocolSample/README.md

 # Sample Code of gForce Data Protocol

 ## Brief
-This source code is to illustrate how to get the data of gForce armband in an Android phone through the Android GATT service.
+This source code is to illustrate how Android device interacts with [gForce Armband][gForceArmBand] via the Android GATT service.